Skip to main content

 Skills Finland joined WorldSkills International (formerly IVTO) in 1988.
 The following year, the Finnish team participated in the WorldSkills competition in Birmingham.
 With the exception of WorldSkills 1989, Finland has won medals every time.
 Finland hosted the WorldSkills Competition in Helsinki on 26–29 May 2005.

-Finland’s goal in the WorldSkills Competitions is the development of Finnish Excellence in Skills and the internationalisation of vocational education and training.
+Finland’s goal in the WorldSkills competitions is the development of Finnish Excellence in Skills and the internationalisation of vocational education and training.

 WorldSkills International website